serializingme/website-content/content/post/2023-01-27-anyconnect-inter-process-communication.md

 {{< figure image="/uploads/2023/01/cac-ipc-generator.png" alternative="Generator code" caption="Screenshot of a part of the packet generator code." thumbnail="/uploads/2023/01/cac-ipc-generator-600x362.png">}}

 There are some caveats though.
 To use the IPC packet generator, one needs to have CAC installed as the utility requires the `vpncommon.dll` library to generate the messages.
 I cannot, or better, should not distribute this DLL (or any other that may be needed) as it would most likely violate the license agreement (yes, that one that everyone, including me, just scrolls through).
-The other is that the packets generated are syntactically correct, but for sure not are semantically correct.
-For example, there might be TLV entries, that cannot be present with other TLV entries even if the message supports them, or the TLV values themselves, like an integer that has a limited set of possible values, etc.
+The other is that the packets generated are syntactically correct, but for sure aren't semantically correct.
+For example, there might be TLV entries, that cannot be present in the same message with other TLV entries even if the message supports them, etc.

 ### Closing Thoughts